Email Scraper

 Returns:

-This function does not return any value.
-It prints status messages for each stage of the process (success or failure).
+This function does not return any value but logs status messages for each stage of the process.

 Return type: